Quicr/quicr-protocol-spec/moq-proto.md

 A typical streaming application can be divided into 2 halves - media ingest and media distribution.
 Media ingestion is done via pushing one or more streams of different qualities to a central server.
-Media Distribution downstream is customized (via quality/rate adapation) per consumer by the central server.
+Media Distribution downstream is customized (via quality/rate adaptation) per consumer by the central server.

-One can model ingestion as sending `PUBLISH` mesages and the associated sources as publishers.
+One can model ingestion as sending `PUBLISH` messages and the associated sources as publishers.
 Similarly, the consumers/end clients of the streaming media `SUBSCRIBE` to the media elements whose names are defined in the manifest.
 Manifest describes the